cjamanambu/OO_EventDriven_Sim/README.md

 # OO_EventDriven_Sim

+- Run make from within the cmake-build-debug directory to build an executable called A2
+- Run the program with command ./ A2 <"filename.ext"> in the command line

 The program simulates an Event driven simulation on several Processes using Object Orientation concepts.

 The program initially calls a static Simulation runSimulation method which accepts a filename as a command-line argument.